Terawatt-Industries/print3r-printable-accessories/README.md

 --------
 These parts depend on another open source part, the Parametric Nut Clamp for 20mm Extrusion.
 This project is linked as a Git submodule.

+NOTE:  Git submodules do not behave like standard folders in a Git project.
+Run the command "git submodule update --init" the first time you clone this repository so that Git will download the source and STL files for the nut clamps.

 Printing
 --------
 STL files are in /dist.
 Print these in PLA or whatever material you prefer for both Print3r Adapter Board enclosure and Android device holder(s).
 The enclosure is a relatively straightforward print except that it exhibits tall, thin walls, which can challenge some machines.
 The device holders are long, narrow, and tall, so if using ABS consider using a brim and/or raft to reduce warping effects.
 Print at whatever layer height you prefer, such as 0.25mm.